 Step 7: Assess their support

 Remember: the right website will be the centerpiece of your digital marketing strategy and it’s not something you’ll want to rush through or cheap out on.
 Your website will likely be the first exposure to your brand, products, and services that a potential customer will ever have.
 You want to make the right first impression and you want your site to be alluring enough to convert leads to customers and customers to advocates.
-So picking an agency that has the knowledge, experience, and overall tact is essential to your digital marketing success.
+Facets such as user experience, SEO, LSO, website development, and web design all play a part in making your business stand out amongst the rest.
+So picking a web design agency that has the knowledge, experience, and overall tact is essential to your digital marketing success.